The UHR Mentoring Scheme

 - All mentors complete a Profile Form which captures information relating to their skills, experience, strengths and relevant know-how

-- All mentors undertake a one-day mentoring skills development workshop
+- All mentors undertake a one-day mentoring skills development workshop, unless there is prior accredited learning or experience

 Monitoring and Evaluation